Dani’s Blog

 It flipped the switch

 We were at a friend’s daughter’s 5th birthday party last month.
 It was a beautiful hot day, in a beautiful setting.
 I hadn’t brought my camera but thought I’d take a few photos with my iPhone, like everyone else.
-It was a relaxing afternoon and then just before the cake was going to come out, the birthday girl’s mom asked if I could take photos.
+It was a relaxing afternoon and then just before the cake was going to come out, the birthday girl’s mom asked if I could take some photos.

 That’s the click.